Blog Profiles: Meditation Blogs

 Follow @ModernMeditator on Twitter.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for meditation-related news, let us know.
+If you’re a blogger or journalist looking for meditation or wellness news, let us know.
 We can customize a newsfeed for you.

 Christine Cube is a senior audience relations manager with PR Newswire and freelance writer.
 Follow her at @cpcube.